Dragon's beard candy: Preparation

-Comparison to Western cotton candy
+Comparison to cotton candy

-Both cotton candy and Dragon's Beard Candy are made of sugar and share the characteristic of notable stickiness and a high sensitivity to moisture.
+Both cotton candy and dragon's beard candy are made of sugar and share the characteristic of notable stickiness and a high sensitivity to moisture.
 Both substances will clump together when exposed to the air for a certain amount of time.
 However, cotton candy has a larger surface area, thus allowing a small amount of sugar to generate into a greater volume of product.
 Its serving on each stick is 37 grams, including food dyes and flavor, containing around 110 calories per serving.
-While Dragon's Beard Candy contain a lower content of sugar (7.2 grams), it contains a slightly higher caloric content of 141.2, as well as a higher fat content (6.1 grams), compared to Western-style cotton candy, typically containing 0g of fat.
-This is due to the fact that in addition to sugar, Dragon's Beard is composed of peanuts, sesame seeds and other ingredients, while cotton candy is close to 100% sugars.
-The nutritional value of the wrapping alone is essentially identical to cotton candy's.
+While dragon's beard candy contains a lower content of sugar (7.2 grams), it contains a slightly higher caloric content of 141.2, and a higher fat content (6.1 grams), compared to cotton candy, typically containing 0g of fat.
+This is due to the peanuts, sesame seeds, and other ingredients, whereas cotton candy is close to 100% sugars.
+The nutritional value of the wrapping alone is essentially identical to that of cotton candy.

-Presentation

-It is common for street vendors of Dragon's Beard Candy to carry out the folding process involved in preparation of the confection at their stall, which can attract customers fascinated by the process as much as by a desire to purchase the candy.
-However, customers can purchase Dragon's Beard Candies through online stores.